 Our Social Security Statement reaches 125 million working Americans every year

 We’re proud that we played an instrumental role in developing such a highly visible, plain-language document.
 It has been widely accepted as a clear interpretation of complex information.

-The original statement — 6-page Personal Earnings and Benefit Estimate Statement — automatically went to workers who were 60 years old.
-It was intended to give them information about their yearly earnings and eligibility for SSA benefits and basic information about programs and benefits.
+The original — 6-page Personal Earnings and Benefit Estimate Statement — went to workers who were 60 years old.
+It was intended to give information about yearly earnings and eligibility for benefits and basic information about programs and benefits.

-Rightly, the government was concerned about its clarity and usefulness when its audience expanded drastically as a result of the legislation.
-Our preliminary review uncovered a number of flaws that needed to be fixed.
-And, ironically, the traditional “plain language” issues of word selection, active voice, and paragraph length had already been solved, but still the document suffered from many defects that impeded readability.
+Rightly, the government was concerned about its clarity when its audience expanded drastically as a result of the legislation.
+Our preliminary review uncovered a number of flaws.
+And, ironically, the traditional “plain language” issues of word selection, active voice, and paragraph length had already been solved, but still the document had defects that impeded readability.

-We rolled up our sleeves and followed a systematic plan to ensure that we covered all the necessary areas.
+We rolled up our sleeves and followed a systematic plan.

 Working closely with SSA staff, we:

-- analyzed the original document, its history of problems and successes, and constraints;
+- analyzed the original, its problems, successes, and constraints;

-- held intensive interviews of staff members — legal and programming staff, communication and publication personnel, customer service representatives, top managers — to uncover the constraints.
+- held intensive interviews of legal and programming staff, communication and publication personnel, customer service representatives, top managers.

 - monitored results of SSA’s survey of 16,000 randomly selected people.